floriankraemer/floriankraemer.github.io/about.markdown

 * I like to learn new things.
 * I'm a clean code & architecture advocate.
 * DDD - Domain Driven Design.
 Communication and processes that ultimately manifest in great code is what I like and believe in without being dogmatic.
-* Being an architect is more than technology - teams, people and social interactions are part of the process.
+* Being an architect is more than technology – teams, people and social interactions are part of the process.
 * I like to refactor legacy systems if I get the opportunity to do so.
 * SOLID, YAGNI - Concepts that create good code.
 * Frameworks are just tools, I'm not dogmatic about them.
-* While I'm proficient in PHP, I love to work on c# and Java related projects as well.
+* While I'm proficient in PHP, I love to work on c# and Java-related projects as well.
 * Artificial intelligence 🤖, neural networks - super interesting!
 * Inspired by Eric Evans, Martin Fowler, Matthias Noback, Vaughn Vernon, Robert C. Martin, Dave Farley and others.
 * I'm grateful to anyone who gave and will give me a chance to grow my skills and knowledge. 🙇